Kakamotobi/Learned/Web Development/Authentication.md

 ### Issues
 - How should we tell whether the user is who they claim to be they are?
   - Scenario 1: User created an account using an email and password.
 User tries to login with GitHub OAuth.
     - The email used in GitHub is also the same email that was used to create the account.
+But the password registered for that email was not provided (since GitHub was used to login).
-    - But the password registered for that email was not provided (since GitHub was used).
+      - Allow login?
-      - Allow login (has the user proven to be the user)?
+        - This means any other OAuth provider available with the same email will log the user in.
       - Tell the user to login using email and password?
         - Ex: "There is already an account by that email".
-  - Scenario 2: User created an account using GitHub OAuth (no password in DB).
+  - Scenario 2: User created an account using GitHub OAuth (no password saved in DB).
 User tries to login with email and password (which does not exist in DB).
-    - Tell the user to login using GitHub?
+    - Tell the user to login using GitHub (no password needs to be stored in the DB)?
       - Ex: "There is an account by that email but no password.
 Login with GitHub".

 ## Reference